Ningheim/Macronark/README.md

 ## Firmware Overview:
 This hackpad uses [QMK](https://qmk.fm/) firmware.
-- To turn on/off the RGB backlighting, press
+- To turn on/off the RGB backlighting, press and hold the top-left key and the bottom-right key together
 - All keys act as macros to be assigned to whatever you'd like.

 ## BOM: